 No one is fighting for her, and so they fight.

 Ok, maybe what most of us would talk about at a very intense Sunday brunch.

-In a series of very poignant poems entitled “They May Love All That He Has Chosen and Hate All That He Has Rejected”, she takes five news reports from the New York Times wherein there has been a tragic and senseless death, and treats at them in a very precious and fragile and gut-wrenching way: the victims write postcards to their killers.
+In a series of very poignant poems entitled “They May Love All That He Has Chosen and Hate All That He Has Rejected”, she takes five news reports from the New York Times wherein there has been a tragic and senseless death, and treats at them in a very gut-wrenching way: the victims write postcards to their killers.
 Another poem seeringly takes on prisoner abuse in the Abu Ghraib prison, evoking words spoken by both a US Senator and pundit Rush Limbaugh, blending them into a scathing poetic narrative:

 Some of the prisoners were strung like beef

 Was led around on a leash.
 I mean dragged.